top of page

 Snorkeling in Monroe County, TN

 You might not expect a mountainous region like ours to be a place to go snorkeling but you can in Monroe County!
-Tellico River and Citico Creek are the best places to see all the different aquatic animals shown on the right.
+Tellico River and Citico Creek are the best places to see all the different aquatic animals that live in our rivers.
 Here are some tips for how to safely enjoy your time snorkeling in the rivers.

 Materials Needed: